speediedan/finetuning-scheduler/docs/source/index.rst

 Basic Usage
 ***********
-If no finetuning schedule is user-provided, :class:`~finetuning_scheduler.fts.FinetuningScheduler` will generate a :ref:`default schedule<index:The Default Finetuning Schedule>` and proceed to finetune according to the generated schedule, using default :class:`~finetuning_scheduler.fts_supporters.FTSEarlyStopping` and :class:`~finetuning_scheduler.fts_supporters.FTSCheckpoint` callbacks with
+If no fine-tuning schedule is user-provided, :class:`~finetuning_scheduler.fts.FinetuningScheduler` will generate a :ref:`default schedule<index:The Default Fine-Tuning Schedule>` and proceed to fine-tune according to the generated schedule, using default :class:`~finetuning_scheduler.fts_supporters.FTSEarlyStopping` and :class:`~finetuning_scheduler.fts_supporters.FTSCheckpoint` callbacks with